microtrain/bootcamp/09-PHP/01-PHPBasics.md

 # PHP Basics

-PHP (the P in LAMP stack) is a popular server side scripting language.
-Once you have a LAMP server up an running, getting started with PHP is pretty easy.
+PHP (the P in LAMP stack) is a popular server-side scripting language.
+Once you have a LAMP server up and running, getting started with PHP is pretty easy.

 Since this is a dev environment we want to able to debug errors.
-Lets tell Apache to show us errors when accessing PHP files.
+Let's tell Apache to show us errors when accessing PHP files.

 ```sh
 sudo vim /etc/php/7.2/apache2/php.ini